rsyslog/rsyslog/source/configuration/modules/imfile.rst

 honored if `escapeLF="on"`.

 It permits to replace the default escape sequence by a different character sequence.
-The default historically is inconsistent and denpends on which functionality is used to read the file.
+The default historically is inconsistent and depends on which functionality is used to read the file.
 It can be either "#012" or "\\n".
 If you want to retain that default, do not configure this parameter.